Skip to content

 0 , 0 , 0 , 1.0]

-The matrix requried in body_T_cam0 is a 4x4 matrix.
+The body_T_cam0 is a 4x4 matrix.
 This matrix contains the rotation and translation between the left camera and the IMU sensor (transforming camera to IMU).
 You can find these information in the outputs of Kalibr package, in a file usually named like *-camchain-imucam.yaml.
-This file hase this format:
+This file is in this format:

 cam0: